ccjmne/blog/content/posts/git-stash-backup.md

 * <span class="term-fg33">d4d8585 (</span><span class="term-fg36 term-fg1">HEAD</span><span class="term-fg33"> -&gt; </span><span class="term-fg32 term-fg1">master</span><span class="term-fg33">)</span> Create file</pre></code>

 Would you look at that!
-Your stash isn't *one* commit, it's possibly **three**: one for your staged, your unstaged, and your untracked changes, respectively.
+Your stash isn't *one* commit, it's possibly **three**: one for each of your staged, your unstaged, and your untracked changes, respectively.

 ## A fourth parent with `2.51`